mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 Case: We want to do an SCC calculation across a base and marginal model of `MimiDICE2010`, which consists of running both a `base` and `marginal` model (the latter being a model including an emissions pulse, see the [`create_marginal_model`](@ref) or create your own two models).
 We then take the difference between the `DAMAGES` in these two models and obtain the NPV to get the SCC.

 The beginning steps for this case are identical to those above.
-We first define the typical variables for a simulation, including the number of trials `N` and the simulation `sim`.
+We first define the typical variables for a simulation, including the number of trials `N` and the simulation definition `sim_def`.
 In this case we only define one random variable, `t2xco2`, but note there could be any number of random variables defined here.

 ```julia
 using Mimi